marick/suchwow/README.md

 This package offers three types of functions:
 * `clojure.core` functions, but with better documentation (including examples).
 * Variants of `clojure.core` functions that accept more kinds of inputs.
 * A grab-bag of useful functions that, importantly, you can copy into your own code without worrying about licenses or giving credit or any of that.
+I put such things into a ["favorite functions" namespace](https://github.com/marick/clojure-commons/blob/master/src/commons/clojure/core.clj).

 ![By Euterpia (Own work, CC0), via Wikimedia Commons](http://upload.wikimedia.org/wikipedia/commons/thumb/d/df/Doge_homemade_meme.jpg/256px-Doge_homemade_meme.jpg)
 [via Euterpia](http://commons.wikimedia.org/wiki/File:Doge_homemade_meme.jpg)